The smallest country in the world with less than a thousand

 The view from the top of St Peter's Basilica over the square

 and collonade at the front.
-In the middle of the piazza there is still a nativity scene in place.
+In the middle of the Piazza San Pietro there is still a nativity scene in place.

-Square, the previous photo was taken from the small collonade at the very top of Michaelangelo's dome.
+Square, the previous photo was taken from the small collonade at the very top of Michelangelo's dome.

 The spire on top of the dome reaches nearly 138 metres, and it is a double walled structure which makes